Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 Digital Technology Writer

-Adobe makes it easy to know where AI-generated content comes from by offering content credentials, which help build trust.
+Adobe makes it easy to know where AI-generated content comes from by offering content credentials, which helps build trust.
 Firefly is also working with governments and industry experts to create clear rules for using AI in design.
-As part of the Content Authenticity Initiative (CAI), Adobe is helping promote the safe and responsible use of AI, making it the most reliable AI tool for designers.

 NightCafe’s open-source AI models are trained on public internet data, and that’s the problem.
-Since these models may pull unverified (or even copyrighted) images, there's no way to guarantee your generated art is truly original.
+Since these models may pull unverified (or even copyrighted) images, there’s no way to guarantee your generated art is truly original.
 Another drawback, NightCafe puts full legal responsibility on users.
-This means that if your AI-created work causes you copyright trouble, you're on your own.
+This means, that if your AI-created work causes you copyright trouble, you’re on your own.

 AI-generated images often come with subtle watermarks or resemble the style of well-known artists, which raises concerns about both ethics and copyright.
 Now my rule is simple: anything from NightCafe gets completely remade in Photoshop first.
 It’s extra work, but cheaper than a lawsuit.